-There’s an old adage that says “Always use the right tool for the job.”
+There’s an old adage that says “Always use the right tool for the job”.
 A butter knife might make a decent screwdriver in a pinch, but it wouldn’t be your first choice if you had to drive more than one screw.
 A Swiss Army knife is a great tool to have under certain circumstances, but I think a seamstress would prefer a better pair of scissors.
+When it comes down to it, a tool built for a specific purpose is the better choice.

 Choosing the right tool for the job applies everywhere.
 In business, there is sometimes a temptation to deploy equipment or devices that maybe weren’t designed for the intended purpose, but other compelling factors trigger the impulse to buy.